MyChocer/Click-by-Mouse-Simple-Annotator/README.md

 # Step1

-Edit `config.yaml` to set your label name and correponding label id
+Edit `config.yaml` to set your label name and corresponding label id

 # Step2